 Our curriculum will help you build a strong foundation in child development.
-Complete general early childhood education coursework and the coursework for the individualized studies track.
+Complete our general early childhood education coursework alongside the classes you and your advisor plan specifically for your interests in the individualized studies track.

 Our pedagogical courses are grounded in the latest child development research.
-As a teaching student in the Institute of Child Development, the number one-ranked developmental psychology program in the nation, you’ll put groundbreaking discoveries in brain development into immediate practice with young children.
+As a teaching student in the Institute of Child Development (ICD), the number one-ranked developmental psychology program in the nation, you’ll put groundbreaking discoveries in brain development into immediate practice with young children.